goooofie/BasiX/README.md

 BasiX simplifies gaming history by bundling ten consoles into one convenient emulation file pack.
 No need to search endlessly for ROMs and emulators.
 Unlike Retroarch, BasiX is simply a large file with mulitple folders, while not having the bloatware/uselss emulators you don't use.
 Only the classics, N64, PS2, Wii, Gamecube, etc.

-⚠️ THIS IS THE SIMPLE VERSION OF CLASSIX, IF YOU WANT SOMETHING BIGGER WITH MORE THINGS, CHECK OUT CLASSIX ⚠️
+⚠️ THIS IS THE SIMPLE VERSION OF CLASSIX, IF YOU WANT SOMETHING WITH MORE THINGS, CHECK OUT CLASSIX ⚠️